Last updated: November 7, 2019

 No new outside money has been or will be added to the original amount.

-That simplifies the calculation of returns, because all dividend amounts and growth are generated organically from (1) the initial investment and (2) monies generated by the original investment.
+That simplifies the calculation of returns, because all dividend amounts and growth are generated organically from (1) the original investment and (2) monies generated by the original investment.

 Dividend dollars, of course, enter the portfolio as they are paid by the companies.
 While these become dollars to reinvest within the portfolio, they are not “new outside money,” because the portfolio generates them on its own.

-This is the portfolio’s dividend history through the end of 2017:
+This is the portfolio’s dividend history through late 2019:

-3. It is possible that a dividend-oriented ETF or two may be added to the portfolio.
-Prior to 2018, that was expressly excluded: The portfolio was confined to individual dividend growth stocks.
+- It is possible that a dividend-oriented ETF (exchange-traded fund) or CEF (closed-end fund) may be added to the portfolio.
+Prior to 2018, ETFs were expressly excluded, and prior to 2019, CEFs were excluded.

-2. When incoming cash accumulates to $1000, I will select the best candidate at that time to buy.
-It could be a new stock for the portfolio or more shares to add to an existing position.
+- When incoming cash accumulates to $1000, I will select the best candidate at that time to buy.
+It could be a new stock or fund for the portfolio or more shares to add to an existing position.

-1. The portfolio will normally contain 20 – 30 stocks.
+- The portfolio will normally contain 20 – 30 stocks or funds.

-2. However, selling or trimming will be seriously considered if any company/stock:
+- However, selling or trimming will be seriously considered if any stock or fund:

 (a) Cuts, freezes, or suspends its dividend.